haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 env.close()
 ```

 Changing `num_envs` to a value > 1 will automatically turn on the GPU simulation mode.
-More quick details [covered below](#gpu-parallelizedvectorized-tasks)
+More quick details [covered below](#gpu-parallelizedvectorized-tasks).
+You will also notice that all data returned is a batched torch tensor.
+To have the exact same API defined by [gym/gymnasium](https://gymnasium.farama.org/) see the section on [reinforcement learning setups](../reinforcement_learning/setup.md)

 You can also run the same code from the command line to demo random actions